 Convergence is reached when all three here above criteria are true.
-The stringency of the convergence criterion is determined by the choice of the $tol_f$ parameters for the f fields, f fields, f fields, f and f depending on the nonlinear character of the flow, these values can be adjusted, albeit with care since poor convergence will lead to error accumulation over time.
+The stringency of the convergence criterion is determined by the choice of the tol{f} parameters for the

+5 f fields, tol_r and tol_d.
+Depending on the nonlinear character of the flow, these values can be adjusted, albeit with care since poor convergence will lead to error accumulation over time.

-Note that a cap can be set by the user on the maximal number of nonlinear iterations that the code can carry out for a given time step so that it does not stall in the case that the above criterion is never met.
+Note that a cap can be set by the user on the maximal number of nonlinear iterations that the code can carry out for a comparent time step so that it does not stall in the case that the above criterion is never met.